-In spite of having less information, the map is a more useful tool for finding your way.
+In spite of having less information, the map is a more useful tool for finding your way across the Village.
 In fact, it is more useful precisely because it has less information: it allows you to focus on what is essential (in particular, the streets, which are represented as "unrealistic" lines).
 The same is true of a good economic model.
 It abstracts from a number of details and zooms in on the essential aspects of the economic setting in question.
 This does not mean that all economic models are good, just as there are some really bad and unhelpful maps.

-Economic models, like maps, are simplification of reality, focusing on the most relevant elements and how they relate to each other.
+Economic models, like maps, provide a simplified depiction of reality, focusing on the most relevant elements and how they relate to each other.

 Or, as George Box famously put it, "All models are wrong but some are useful."
-There are many modeling simplifications we will represent throughout the course.
-These include models with two firms, two countries, two consumption goods, etc. Obviously there are more than two firms, countries and consumers, in the world.
+There are many modeling simplifications we will make throughout the course.
+These include assuming that there are only two firms, two countries, two consumption goods, etc. Obviously there are more than two firms, countries and consumers in the world.
 Our focus on only two is done for the purpose of understanding the main effects (and, in some cases, to represent them on a graph).